 And when my husband is done (and gets a job), we can put even more toward reducing debt.
 Although, with the inevitably higher rates on his federal loans we will probably switch over and concentrate on paying his loans down when his grace period ends.
 In the meantime, we’re still contributing to our retirement accounts and setting some money aside.

 There is a light at the end of the tunnel.
 We figure it will take us about six more years to pay off all the student loans.
 It may seem like a while, but it’s a darn sight better than the 25 years mine are financed for.

 - paying down student loans

-- how to pay off 70 000 in student loans
+- what is best way to pay down 100 000 in student loan debt

 - paying down large student loans low interest rate